Amnesia: The Dark Descent: Gameplay

 In addition to a health indicator, Daniel's sanity must be managed, centered around an "afraid of darkness" mechanic.
 According to designer Thomas Grip, "the idea was basically that the darkness itself should be an enemy."
 Sanity is reduced by staying in the dark for too long, witnessing unsettling events or looking directly at monsters.
 Low sanity causes visual and auditory hallucinations and an increased chance of attracting monsters, while its complete depletion results in a temporary drop in mobility, or death in higher difficulties.
 Light sources help restore sanity, and if none are available, Daniel may use tinderboxes to ignite candles and torches or deploy an oil-burning lantern.
-However, the number of tinderboxes and the amount of oil available are both limited, even more so in higher difficulties.
+The number of tinderboxes and the amount of oil available are both limited, even more so in higher difficulties.

 If a monster sees Daniel, it will chase him until he evades its sight.
-Daniel has no means of fighting monsters, so he must either avoid being seen or run away.
+Daniel has no means of fighting monsters, so he must either avoid being seen, run away or hide.
 Daniel can withstand only a few attacks from a monster before he dies, which will cause the most recent save of the game to load.
 The player can restore Daniel's health by using laudanum found throughout the game.
 The player can hinder monsters by closing doors and building barricades from nearby objects.
-However, monsters can destroy doors and knock over objects.
+Monsters can destroy doors and knock over objects.
 Hiding in dark areas where monsters will not notice Daniel is also effective, but will decrease Daniel's sanity.

-In higher difficulties, the monsters will move faster, deal more damage and search for Daniel for longer periods of time.
+Hard Mode

+Amnesia: The Dark Descent's Hard Mode was released for Xbox One and PC on September 28, 2018, in which several gameplay mechanics are altered to create a more challenging experience.
+Autosaving is disabled, requiring players to manually save, which costs four tinderboxes per save, making resource management even more crucial.
+Additionally, if the player's sanity reaches zero, they die.

+Hard mode also reduces the availability of essential supplies, such as oil and tinderboxes, making it harder to maintain the player's lantern and save progress.
+Enemies, including the Gatherers, also become faster and deal more damage.
+Further, these monsters will spend more time searching for the player.
+Unlike in normal mode, there is no "danger music" to warn players when enemies are nearby.